- The Methodist Church

 We will not be assembling for worship at church until further notice.

-If you wish to continue your worship at home, there are online resources available on the national Methodist website.
+If you wish to continue your worship at home, there are online resources available, which you can find from the menus at the top of this page: click on Worship, then Worship This Week.

 Groups, Events and Activities